On the geometric structure of currents tangent to smooth distributions: Introduction

 \begin{parag}[Tangency sets] Given a distribution of $k$-planes $V$ and a $k$-dimensional surface $S$ of class $C^1$, we say that a closed subset $\Sigma$ of $S$ is a \emph{tangency set} of $S$ and $V$ if the tangent space $T_xS$ agrees with $V(x)$ for every $x\in\Sigma$.
 In this context the statement of Frobenius theorem reduces to

-As already pointed out at the beginning of this introduction, if $S$ is of class~$C^1$ then \eqref{e:tangencysets} does not hold for all tangency sets $\Sigma$, but holds if $\Sigma$ has finite perimeter relative to $S$. \footnoteb {This claim follows from two results by S.~Delladio: in \cite{Del12}, Corollary~4.1, he proves that $\Haus^k$-a.e.~point $x$ of a finite perimeter set $\Sigma$ is a \emph{superdensity} point, i.e., $\Haus^k\big( (B(x,r)\cap S)\setminus\Sigma \big) =o(r^{k+1})$, and in \cite{Del_BV}, Corollary~1.1, he proves that the set of superdensity points of $\Sigma$ does not intersect~$N(V)$, and therefore \eqref{e:tangencysets} holds.} Note that this condition is implied by (but not equivalent to) any of the following: a)~the (topological) boundary of $\Sigma$ relative to $S$ is $\Haus^{k-1}$-finite; b)~the boundary of the canonical current associated to $\Sigma$ has finite mass.
+As already pointed out at the beginning of this introduction, if $S$ is of class~$C^1$ then \eqref{e:tangencysets} does not hold for all tangency sets $\Sigma$.
+However it holds if $\Sigma$ has finite perimeter relative to $S$. \footnoteb {This claim follows from two results by S.~Delladio: in \cite{Del12}, Corollary~4.1, he proves that $\Haus^k$-a.e.~point $x$ of a finite perimeter set $\Sigma$ is a \emph{superdensity} point, i.e., $\Haus^k\big( (B(x,r)\cap S)\setminus\Sigma \big) =o(r^{k+1})$, and in \cite{Del_BV}, Corollary~1.1, he proves that the set of superdensity points of $\Sigma$ does not intersect~$N(V)$, and therefore \eqref{e:tangencysets} holds.} Note that this condition is implied by (but not equivalent to) any of the following: a)~the (topological) boundary of $\Sigma$ relative to $S$ is $\Haus^{k-1}$-finite; b)~the boundary of the canonical current associated to $\Sigma$ has finite mass.

 On the other hand, if the surface $S$ is of class $C^2$, or even of class $C^{1,1}$, then \eqref{e:tangencysets} holds for every tangency set $\Sigma$, regardless of the regularity of its boundary (see for instance \cite{Ba_Pin_Roh}, Theorem~1.3).
 This result is generalized in \cite{Alb-Mas-Mer} by proving that if $S$ is of class $C^{1,\alpha}$ for some $0<\alpha<1$ then Frobenius theorem holds for every tangency set $\Sigma$ whose (distributional) boundary has a suitable \emph{fractional} regularity.
-This shows that the validity of Frobenius theorem depends on a combination of the regularity of $\bd\Sigma$ and of the supporting surface~$S$, and not just on the former.
-It would be interesting to extend this result to more general currents. \end{parag}
+This shows that the validity of Frobenius theorem depends on a combination of the regularity of $\bd\Sigma$ and of the regularity of the surface~$S$.